 It is difficult to write a Personal Statement.
 For most students, it is the first time they write down who they are in an academic context.
 The idea that students have for a long time been striving towards a particular academic interest is artificial, and yet it would seem that students must provide a summary of their achievements and interests as though it were true.
 In fact, this becomes true, through the process of writing the Personal Statement.
 The PS is Personal, as the writing process of the PS is ideally an effort to clearly connect one’s habits and past with the course one hopes to study, given official course descriptions, or whatever one knows from searching for information.
 But it is mainly a Statement, as the final PS must justify an applicant’s interest in terms of achievements, completed projects, experiences, or other factual information meaningful and relevant to the university.

-Applicants starting in 2020-21
+Applicants starting in 2022-23

-- Asian and Middle Eastern Studies (Wolfson College)
+Asian and Middle Eastern Studies: Selwyn College

 Earlier Personal Statements